 Built over 100 years ago, the Lyceum Theatre (originally referred to as the New Lyceum) is the oldest legitimate theater in New York City.
 In fact, it was a replace...

-No Broadway theatre can compare to the Lyric for its off-stage drama.
-Flamboyant Canadian impresario Garth Drabinsky rose to prominence by producing such hits as Ph...
+Theatre With Its Own Drama No Broadway theatre can compare to the Lyric for its off-stage drama.
+Flamboyant Canadian impresario Garth Drabinsky rose to prominence ...

 The Majestic Theatre opened on March 28, 1927, and for many years it was the largest theater in the Times Square area.
 Designed by architect Herbert J. Krapp, the M...

-Five Broadway theaters were demolished in the making of the Marriott Marquis Hotel, which houses the Marquis Theatre on its third floor.
-Those great theatres were t...
+Five Broadway theaters were demolished in 1986 to create the Marriott Marquis Hotel, which houses the Marquis Theatre on its third floor.
+Those great theatres were:...

 The Minskoff Theatre, which was designed by architectural firm Kahn and Jacobs, is on the third floor of One Astor Plaza.
 The fifty-five story office high-rise is n...